jmattaa/sqlc-gen-ts/README.md

 > This project is not finished on [sqlc-gen-typescript](https://github.com/sqlc-dev/sqlc-gen-typescript)
 > Here i'm just tweaking it for my sqlite usage

+> [!IMPORTANT]
+> USE JAVY 3.2.0 and nothing greater cuz protobuf be complaining

 ## Supported engines and drivers